binDebug3/BinarySearchTree/README.md

 # BinarySearchTree
-(2019) Binary Search Tree Algorithm
+(2019) CS 235 Binary Search Tree Algorithm

 Acknowledgements:
 Project specifications designed by professors in the college of Physical and Mathematical Sciences at Brigahm Young University.